 This leptin resistance is virtually universal in common obesity.
 With leptin down and out, insulin is now unopposed to cause weight gain.
 The insulin vs. leptin battle has been lost, and the BSW thermostat is reset upwards.

 So, what’s the answer?
 Suppose we use the standard dietary advice of cutting dietary fat, reducing calories but eating lots of carbohydrates and eating 6 or 7 times per day.
-Since dietary fat has little insulin effect, this caloric-reduction strategy has not reduced insulin effect and makes no difference to this Insulin vs. Leptin battle.
-Yes, you can cut calories, but no, you didn’t reduce insulin’s effect.
-The BSW is unaffected and our bodies desperately try to regain the lost weight.
+Since dietary fat has little insulin effect, this caloric-reduction strategy may not reduce the insulin effect and may make little difference to this Insulin vs. Leptin battle.
+The BSW can be unaffected and our bodies desperately try to regain the lost weight.
 This is precisely the dietary advice given over the last 40 years that has failed so spectacularly.
 Eating frequently means constant stimulation of insulin, which is also detrimental to weight loss efforts.

 The key to combating obesity, then is to help in the Insulin vs. Leptin fight by lowering insulin.
 Everything depends upon it.
 Leptin is already maxed out.
 The only thing left is to lower insulin.
 How to do that?
 Well: